 - Find an exam session near you.

-If you're interested in studying for any Amateur Radio license class, you'll need to be aware of the material that will appear on the exam.
+To obtain an Amateur Radio license or upgrade your current license class, you'll need to be aware of the material that will appear on the exam.
 The ARRL VEC Question Pools include all possible questions you might see on the exam.
-The Question Pools change every few years, so if you've put down the books for awhile, you should get the latest questions.
+The Question Pools change every few years, so if you've put down the books for a while, you should get the latest questions.

-Here are the latest ARRL VEC Question Pools.
-They are available for free and for all Amateur Radio license classes.
-The Question Pools include any graphics or diagrams you would need.
+The latest ARRL VEC Question Pools are available for free and for all Amateur Radio license classes.
+There are three classes: Technician (entry level), General, and Extra.
+Each license class gives you more privileges and frequencies in which you can operate.
 The ARRL Question Pools are simply the questions and answers.
 They do not include explanations of the questions and answers as you would find in a training manual.
 The ARRL and W5YI offer excellent training manuals for every Amateur Radio license class.

-Once you feel you know the questions well enough and have passed online sample tests, you're ready to take your exam.
+Once you feel you know the questions well enough and have passed sample tests, you're ready to take your exam.
 Both the ARRL and W5YI websites keep listings of testing sessions.
-Check these sites often (once or twice a month) as they are frequently updated.
+Check these sites couple times a month as they are frequently updated.

-Once you've decided on a date and location, contact the Volunteer Examiner Coordinator (VEC) to reserve a seat at that session.
-Even if walk-ins are allowed, it's still a good idea to contact the VEC to verify information such as: location, directions, date, start time, testing fee, what forms of IDs are valid, and what test you plan on taking so the VEC has enough copies.
+Once you've decided on a date and location, contact the Volunteer Exam Coordinator (VEC) to reserve a seat at that session.
+Even if walk-ins are allowed, it's still a good idea to contact the VEC to verify information such as: location, directions, date, start time, testing fee, valid forms of ID, and test you plan on taking so the VEC has enough copies.
 You definitely need to contact the VEC ahead of time if you have any special needs or any assistance is required in completing the exam; such as a large print edition.
-For the exam session you are allowed to bring pencils (so you can change answers) and a calculator (basic and scientific are OK.
-You are not allowed to bring calculators that store programs or text).
+For the exam session you are allowed to bring pens or pencils (preferred- so you can change answers) and a basic or scientific calculator.
+You are not allowed to bring calculators that store programs or text.
 The testing fee for the exams is about $15.